⚠ Summer peak approaching — airport groups warn of 4+ hour waits at CDG July–August. Plan accordingly.

 Pre-register if you can

 • 01 — Arrive 3–4 hours before departure if flying out of CDG or Orly this spring or summer.
+Groupe ADP is recommending 4 hours during peak periods.
 Airlines are not holding flights for EES queues.

 • 02 — Download the "Travel to Europe" app and pre-register before you fly in.
-Even partial pre-registration speeds up the booth process.
+Even partial pre-registration can speed up the booth process.

-• 03 — Biometric passport holders can use self-service kiosks.
-Standard passport holders must queue for a manned booth — plan for longer waits.
+• 03 — Biometric passport holders can use self-service kiosks for repeat crossings.
+First-time registrants — regardless of passport type — must queue for a manned booth for fingerprinting and photo capture.

 • 05 — Global Entry does not help here.
 EES is a separate EU system.
-Pre-clearance programs from other countries have no bearing on EES processing.
+Pre-clearance programs from other countries have no bearing on EES processing times.

 • 06 — Children under 12 are exempt from fingerprinting but still need a digital photo taken.
 Factor this into your family's processing time estimate.